 Blanka has been conned into buying a load of bad mascots to increase his popularity, which he can't get rid of, resulting in one of the best story costumes.
 Sakura, now apparently the voice of my generation, has graduated school and gotten herself a part-time job, but is at a complete loss about what to do with herself in the future.
-Her personal answer is to start a family, maybe with the dude she's been stalking since Alpha 2, which I can respect.
+Her personal answer is to start a family (maybe with the dude she's been stalking since Alpha 2, who knows), which I can respect.
 She's very cute about it.
-Cody has not only served his time in prison, he's inherited the role of Mayor on recommendation from Haggar, the mayoral seat in Metro City apparently working like a throne.
+Cody has not only served his time in prison, he's inherited the role of Mayor on recommendation from Haggar, somehow.
 It's nice to see Cody return to his more heroic days, even if he still acts a little like a bored bum sometimes in his fancy new suit.

 I love all of this, their old arcs being done means I can finally appreciate them for a moment in time, and it's interesting to me to see where they go next.
 I'd have appreciated if they did more with Sagat, however.
 He's gotten himself an actual tiger and a big cape, but his story mode is him clutching his chest and fighting his former self, having somehow acquired his own satsui no hadou.
-Which is kind of a direction to go in, but then in Kage's story mode you see the scene again but this time it's Kage fighting Sagat, having left Ryu and started bothering other fighters.
+Which is kind of a direction to go in, but then in Kage's story mode you see the scene again but this time it's Kage fighting Sagat, so I guess that was what's going on.
 That's not much of a story for ol' Sagat.
 I expected them to do his story from the Ryu Final manga, which they do allude to in his SFV arcade ladder ending, but I'd rather see that expanded upon in his story mode.
 As it is, his arcade mode ending for V is just a more regressive version of his Ryu Final story.

 G was this year's breakout character.
 Not only does he play like an improved Q, which is a ton of fun, but his mysterious backstory and charismatic showmanship are very charming.
-I definitely prefer his Q-like alternative costume over the president look though.
+I definitely prefer his Q-like alternative costume over the president look, however.

 Much of Q's charm is just how mysterious he is.
 Is he a robot?
 Is it Chun-Li's father under there?
 A cyborg?
 Just a man in an iron mask?
 Are there more than one?
 Is he connected to the illuminati?
 Like maybe a third brother to Gill and Urien who's identity must remain a secret, or a side project like the Twelves?
 Is he completely unrelated to the main plot and just is this creepy detective dude?
 He has been seen at the scene of disasters and murders all over the world, but is he the cause or is he investigating?
 Is he just an extended reference to the tokusatsu show Robodeka K?
 Yeah, probably that last one, especially considering certain other SF3 characters who look like tokusatsu characters, but again who knows.
 Capcom are very aware that his allure lies in the answers being uncertain, and make sure to never reveal too much about him.
 His iconic look and well-animated sprites are enough to stoke the imagination.

 Those mysteries build on the legacy of Q in a neat way, letting us see more pieces of the puzzle without having a clear picture still.
 I dunno how much they'll actually reveal about them and if they'll ruin that appeal with bad revelations.
 Street Fighter V has a proper cinematic story mode now, and if they do a second chapter G is gonna be in there.
 He might be a bummer the same way Necalli never lived up to his own hype in A Shadow Falls.
 But as of the time of writing, I love G.